-Which part of the day you take these injections (morning, afternoon, or evening) is not important as everyone has their preference, and a missed dose is not a huge cause for concern.
+Which part of the day you take these injections (morning, afternoon, or evening) is not as important as establishing a routine and staying consistent with it.

 PIO Shot Timing